 The Inflammation and Antioxidant section reviews the genes for superoxide dismutase, catalase, glutathione and nitric oxide to assesses toxin sensitivity and strategies to increase longevity.

-The Detoxification system analyzes the CYP450 liver enzyme genes to determine individual drug and toxin metabolism, and research to optimize the protection and clearance of toxic compounds.
+The Detoxification system analyzes the CYP450 liver enzyme genes to determine individual toxin metabolism, and research to optimize the protection and clearance of toxic compounds.

 DNA Protection, Damage and Repair

-The DNA Protection, Damage and Repar section looks at genes in charge of DNA repair and cancer protection.
-Targeting these weaknesses and strengthening the genes helps your patients become proactive with cancer prevention.
+The DNA Protection, Damage and Repair section looks at genes in charge of DNA repair.
+Targeting these weaknesses and strengthening the genes helps your patients become proactive with healthy DNA and cell division.